Leopold Godowsky: Life

-However, while Godowsky's career prospered, his personal life slowly started falling apart.
+However, while Godowsky's career prospered, his personal life became increasingly troubled.
 His wife Frieda fell seriously ill in 1924 and her health continued to deteriorate.
 In 1928 Godowsky's son Gordon abandoned his studies and married a vaudeville dancer, causing his father to disown him.

 After the Wall Street crash of 1929 Godowsky's financial situation worsened.
 A string of recordings the pianist began in London in 1928, as well as public concerts, would have remedied the problem; however, both activities were cut short by an unexpected disaster: during a recording session on 17 June 1930, just after completing Chopin's E major Scherzo, the pianist suffered a severe stroke which left him partially paralysed.
 Godowsky's remaining years were overshadowed by the event, leaving him deeply depressed.

 In December 1932 Gordon Godowsky died by suicide, and a year later Godowsky's wife died of a heart attack.
 The pianist eventually moved to another apartment in New York together with his daughter Dagmar; he continued playing piano for friends and admirers, but never again gave public performances.

 In his last years, Godowsky put much effort into organizing a World Synod of Music and Musicians and an International Council of Music and Musicians, but neither project materialized.
 After spending much of 1937 and 1938 suffering from various health problems, Godowsky died of stomach cancer on 21 November 1938, at the age of 68.
 He is buried in the Temple Israel Cemetery in Westchester County, New York.

 His son Leopold Godowsky Jr. was the co-inventor (with Leopold Mannes) of Kodachrome photo transparency film, as well as a violinist.
 Leopold Jr. married George Gershwin's younger sister, Frances, thus continuing the musical line.

 His daughter, the actress Dagmar Godowsky (1897–1975), appeared as a co-lead in various Hollywood silent movies, including some with Rudolph Valentino.
 She was a popular socialite and wrote an autobiography titled First Person Plural (New York, 1958).